open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basicAuthentication/index.md

 ### Jwt Configuration

-- Please note Jwt Configuration is mandatory to work with UserName/Password Login.
+- Please note that the JWT Configuration is mandatory to work with UserName/Password Login.

 ```yaml
 jwtTokenConfiguration: